EDITED BY DAVID HEY & GEOFF BURCH

 (Above-Below) Adding to the loco variety BR Standard Class 9F 92220 'Evening Star' is about to enter the permanent speed restriction between Aldershot and Farnham whilst working the first leg of the SCTS 'Farewell to Steam Tour on 20th Sept 1964.
 The tour which commenced at Victoria, made its way to Aldershot via Clapham Junction, Balham, Tooting, Wimbledon and Woking and continued to Yeovil Junction via Alton, Alresford, Winchester City Eastleigh, Southampton Central Romsey and Salisbury.
 From here the train continued from Yeovil Junction to Yeovil Town and return double-headed by Ivatt Class 41206 and 41308.
 It then went to Axminster and Seaton Town and return with the same two locomotives.
 The train returned to London Victoria via Salisbury, Basingstoke, Woking, Byfleet Junction, Chertsey, Staines, Twickenham and Clapham Junction.
 (Below) Class 37 37022 rounds the curve at Badshot Lea hauling an ECS special working from Farnham to Aldershot where it will pick up returning football fans following a game at Aldershot stadium.

-(Below) BR Standard Class 4MT 80151 replenishes her side tanks at Brockenhurst before setting off to Lymington Pier with the third leg of the Manchester Rail Travel Society Hants & Dorset Branch Flyer on 25th March 1967.
+(Below) The design of the new BR Standard Class 4MT 2-6-4T was based on the LMS Class 4 Stanier and Fairburn 2-6-4Ts for general purpose duties on all the Regions of British Railways except the Western.
+Construction was shared between BR Brighton, Derby and Doncaster Works from 1951 to 1957, but with the onset of dieselisation many of the 2-6-4T locos had a relatively short lifespan, the first to be withdrawn being No 80040 in May 1964.
+The last eleven locos ended their days in July 1967, however fifteen Standard Class 4 tanks have survived in preservation.
+Here, BR Standard Class 4MT 80151 replenishes her side tanks at Brockenhurst before setting off to Lymington Pier with the third leg of the Manchester Rail Travel Society Hants & Dorset Branch Flyer on 25th March 1967.
 Other Locomotives utilised during this tour were the USA Class 30064 for the run between Southampton Central, Redbridge, Totton, Fawley and return; Ivatt Class 41320 between Brockenhurst, Bournemouth Central, Poole, Broadstone, Blandford Forum and return; then to Poole, Wareham, Worgret Junction, Corfe Castle, Swanage and return to Bournemouth, where Rebuilt West Country Class 34004 Yeovil hauled the return trip from Bournemouth Central to Southampton Central.

 (Above-Inset-Below) A fine view from the footbridge which ran across from one side of Aldershot station to the other showing BR Standard Class 4MT 76031 hauling a portion of a ballast train containing a crane before engineering work commences.
 The remainder of the train containing the materials can be seen standing on the down line.
 The wagons standing in the Up Yard probably contained bananas as there was a Fyffe's Cold store situated nearby.
 (Inset) BR Standard Class Standard 4MT 75075 was photographed passing through Aldershot station with a dirty ballast train heading for Farnham Tip in 1966.
 A ballast cleaner would have sifted any small pieces of ballast and dirt from a section of track then with the aid of its conveyor belt, deposited the spoil into open wagons.
 This was then taken to Farnham Tip and sold on as road aggregate.
 The semaphore signal in the off position in the foreground denotes that an Up train is due to depart Aldershot station.
 (Below) 76030 Aldershot 1966 - an atmospheric photograph taken from the footbridge at Aldershot station showing a train of empty wagons containing some left-over straw which probably protected either bricks or concrete troughing from breaking.
 The Up Starting signal is in the clear position and the train is just about to depart which should stop the engine's safety valve from blowing off!
 Interestingly, an engine's tender could be replenished here by the use of the water tank at the end of the Up platform.
 A fleet of Yellow Parcel Freight lorries stand in the Up Yard and in the background, the floodlights for Aldershot Football Stadium can be seen in the distance.